udit-001/fantastic-doodles/README.md

 cp youtube_search/.env.example youtube_search/.env
 ```

-Update the value of the secret `YOUTUBE_API_KEY` with a valid YouTube API credentials
+Update the value of the secret `YOUTUBE_API_KEYS` with a valid YouTube API credentials

 ## Run the app
 The application can be started by executing the below command: